-Causes for any material changes (+/- 5% or more) in the financial statements
+Causes for any material changes (+/- 5% or more) in the financial statements from residential projects and sales of office spaces, commercial and industrial lots.
+Commercial leasing was higher by 17% coming from improved performance of newly opened malls.

 Income Statement items - December 2018 versus December 2017